 The historical Mt.
 Helgafell - the Sacred Hill - on the Snæfellsnes peninsula is in the eyes of us Icelanders a sacred place.
 It is believed that if you hike to the top of the mountain without looking back or uttering a word you will get 3 wishes fulfilled.

-I found it so lovely to read one comment to my blog, when we posted it on the Facebook page of Guide to Iceland.
+I found it so lovely to read one comment to my travel-blog when we posted it on the Facebook page of Guide to Iceland.
 There Sarah Braun told us what happened when she made a wish on top of Mt.
 Helgafell: "We were there on the 4th of October 2016.
 My wish was a marriage proposal.
-On the same night, my boyfriend proposed to me under the northern lights". :)
+On the same night, my boyfriend proposed to me under the Northern lights" :)